For those of you who love the theater as much as I do, you'll be enthralled by a visit to the Museum of Broadway in Times Square.

 The Making of a Broadway Show

-The final section of the museum offers visitors a chance to see what happens behind the curtain.
+The museum's final section offers visitors a chance to see what happens behind the curtain.

 Displays showcase the work that goes into costume and set design, lighting, and sound.